 Historically SSL certificates are more generally associated as an essential component of eCommerce websites.

 HTTPS protects the privacy and the security of people who use your website for whatever reason.

 An SSL certificate encrypts the data that flows between your browser and the website you are visiting.

-Nowadays hackers, clever people, exploit accumulations of information to build up aggregate profiles of individuals and companies and behavioural patterns.
+Nowadays, hackers, clever people, exploit information to build up aggregate profiles of individuals and companies and behavioural patterns.

-They can do this by planting malware on your website or by manipulating the website to redirect people elsewhere or simply by intercepting traffic content and eavesdropping.
+They can do this by planting malware on your website or manipulating the website to redirect people elsewhere, or intercept traffic content and eavesdropping.

-Malware - from the web direct to your pc
+Malware - from the web directly to your pc